Skip to content

 # Get the 3 most expensive products

-most_expensive_products = Product.objects.order_by("-price").limit(3)
+most_expensive_products = Product.documents.order_by("-price").limit(3)

 Counting Results

-num_products = await Product.objects.filter(price__gt=100).count()
+num_products = await Product.documents.filter(price__gt=100).count()

 Atomic Operations